• Skip to primary navigation

 A fellow named Steve Barley even designs assault courses for his squirrels.
 It’s funny as heck, even if it is a bit frightening:

-Now you can see why and how squirrels have come to be one of the most dreaded foes of all when it comes to feeding wild birds!
+Now you can see why and how squirrels have become one of the most dreaded foes of all when it comes to feeding wild birds!

-To answer my original question: Is there really such a thing as a squirrel-proof bird feeder?
+To answer my original question: Is there such a thing as a squirrel-proof bird feeder?

 There are several types of baffles:

-• Cylindrical bird feeder baffles, which encircle the pole on which a feeder is mounted and prevent the squirrel from climbing the pole.
-Since squirrels can leap 8 to 10 feet, however, you’ve got to keep the feeder well away from trees, decks and other perches the squirrel can use as a launching pad.
+• Cylindrical bird feeder baffles encircle the pole on which a feeder is mounted and prevent the squirrel from climbing the pole.
+Since squirrels can leap 8 to 10 feet, you’ve got to keep the feeder well away from trees, decks, and other perches the squirrel can use as a launching pad.

-• Tilting baffles, which have an umbrella-shaped dome over the feeder.
+• Tilting baffles have an umbrella-shaped dome over the feeder.
 This makes it difficult for squirrels to approach the feeder from above.
 In the first picture, the blue pagoda-style top worked fairly well at my house on Long Island to keep most squirrels away from the feeder.

-• Specialized weight-activated feeders, one of my favorites.
-These feeders have weight activated gates that slam down over the food ports when a squirrel lands on the feeder.
+• Specialized weight-activated feeders are one of my favorites.
+These feeders have weight-activated gates that slam down over the food ports when a squirrel lands on the feeder.
 Birds won’t trigger the mechanism, but squirrels do.
-Unfortunately, some pissed off squirrels have been known to dig at the gates and gnaw at them until they get through.
+Unfortunately, some pissed-off squirrels have been known to dig at the gates and gnaw at them until they get through.

 • Bird seed additives, such as capsaicin, the active substance in chili peppers, can be safely added to bird seed.
 It burns spicy hot inside the mouths of squirrels but doesn’t hurt birds at all.
-You have to be very careful using it, according to the National Wildlife Association, because it can also burn and sting your eyes and hands – it affects all mammals.
-It’s also the active ingredient in many of the spring flower bulb sprays and squirrel deterrents.
+According to the National Wildlife Association, you must be very careful using it because it can also burn and sting your eyes and hands – it affects all mammals.
+It’s also the active ingredient in many spring flower bulb sprays and squirrel deterrents.
 It deters all mammals, too, not just squirrels.

-In my own yard, I have the two best deterrents now: one German shepherd dog and four outdoor cats.
-The cats harass the squirrels, but unfortunately also harass the birds upon occasion.
-The dog is only effective when she’s out in the yard, which isn’t as often as she’d like, I’m sure.
+I have the two best deterrents in my yard now: one German shepherd dog and several cats.
+The cats harass the squirrels but, unfortunately, also harass the birds on occasion so they are mostly indoor cats.
+I’m sure the dog is only effective when he’s out in the yard, which isn’t as often as he’d like.

-But in the meantime, the birds find my feeders, and the squirrels have to go elsewhere.
-Until the next day, when they somehow manage to outwit us all and empty the bird feeder!
+But in the meantime, the birds find my feeders and the squirrels have to go elsewhere.
+Until the next day, they somehow outwit us all and empty the bird feeder!

 Pin